karllhughes/learn/_posts/2020-12-20-competition-research-tools.md

 ---
 layout: post
-title: Tools for Finding and Researching Your Competition
+title: Competition Research Tools
 description: Want to know what your competitors are up to?
 Here are 20+ tools for keeping up with your startup's competition.
 categories: tools
 author: karl
 date: 2021-03-22T10:29:15.383Z
 img: /assets/posts/competition.jpg
+cta: Content Ideas
 ---
 You may think that your startup stands alone - that it's truly unique in the market - but that's rarely true.
 In fact, having no competition might mean that your startup just isn't necessary.
 If there's a market of people willing to buy your product, they're probably spending their money elsewhere today.
 Your job is to find out where.